All Products

 If the major engine version of your RDS instance cannot be upgraded in the ApsaraDB RDS console, you can create a RDS instance that runs the required major engine version and a DTS data migration task and then migrate the data of the original RDS instance to the new RDS instance to upgrade the major engine version.

-Example: If your RDS instance runs MySQL 5.7 and the TDE feature is enabled for the RDS instance, you cannot upgrade the major engine version of the RDS instance in the ApsaraDB RDS console.
+Example: You have an RDS instance that runs MySQL 5.7 and has TDE enabled.
+The major engine version of the RDS instance cannot be directly upgraded in the ApsaraDB RDS console.
 In this case, you can create an RDS instance that runs MySQL 8.0, migrate the data of the original RDS instance to the new RDS instance, and then release the original RDS instance.

 Important